deepakkiranbs/Android/README.md

 # Android

-GoogleConnect Project has integrate sign in and the list view.
-The MainActivity receives data from Google account.
+GoogleConnect Project has integrated Google sign in and the list view of Beards The MainActivity receives data from Google account.
 Using a Bundle object and putExtra method of Intent Object the data is passed on to subsequent activities.

 Also obtain Unique ID of the account to validate on the server.
 If Unique ID does not exist add the account to registration daabase.
 If it already